Infrared finite scattering theory: Amplitudes and soft theorems: Introduction

 where $f(\hat{x})$ is a function on the $2$-sphere and first term on the right hand side of \cref{eq:Qi0f} is the ``null memory'' \cite{Christ_nonlin_mem} and the second term is determined by the memory

 where $d^{2}\hat{x}$ is the area element on the sphere and $\ms{D}_{A}$ is an angular derivative.
 We note that if $f$ is a linear combination of $\ell =0,1$ spherical harmonics then $\Delta(f\vert_{\ell=0,1})$ vanishes and $\mc{Q}_{i^{0}}(f\vert_{\ell = 0,1})$ corresponds to the ADM mass and momentum.
-However, in quantum gravity, it was proven in \cite{PSW-IR} that the only physical eigenstate of the supertranslation charges is the vacuum state.
-Consequently, there is no preferred Hilbert space for scattering in general quantum field theories and in quantum gravity, and an \(S\)-matrix cannot be defined.
+However, in quantum gravity, it was proven in \cite{PSW-IR} that the only physical eigenstate of the supertranslation charges is the vacuum state.\footnote{For linearized gravity the analogue of the Faddeev-Kulish Hilbert spaces can be constructed \cite{Choi:2017bna,Akhizer_1965} with both massive and massless sources.} Consequently, there is no preferred Hilbert space for scattering in general quantum field theories and in quantum gravity, and an \(S\)-matrix cannot be defined.